VoidWitch/VoidWitch/README.md

-# Hi, I'm Linyue
+# Hi!

-I'm currently enrolled in Nanyang Technological University and am studying for a bachelor's degree in Computer Science (2nd major in business).
+I'm Linyue, currently enrolled in Nanyang Technological University and am studying for a bachelor's degree in Computer Science (2nd major in business).

 <!--
 **VoidWitch/VoidWitch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.